Key Takeaways

 2.1.2.
 Organized Crime Syndicates

 Organized cybercrime syndicates operate like sophisticated businesses.
-They engage in various cybercriminal activities such as ransomware attacks, data theft and selling stolen information on the dark web – often targeting both businesses and individuals on an expansive scale.
+They participate in different cybercriminal activities like ransomware attacks, stealing data, and selling it on the dark web.
+Their targets are often businesses and individuals, and their operations can be widespread.

 2.1.3.
 Nation-States

 Cyber Espionage and cyberwarfare have become common among nation-states.
-Governments utilize skilled hackers to infiltrate foreign systems, steal sensitive data from them, disrupt critical infrastructures and take other actions with political, economic, or military motives; such attacks encapsulate the geopolitical aspects of cybersecurity.
+Governments employ skilled hackers to breach foreign systems, extract sensitive data, disrupt vital infrastructures, and carry out actions driven by political, economic, or military goals.
+These attacks highlight the geopolitical dimensions of cybersecurity.

 2.2.
 Major cyber threats